***COVID-19 Virus Update***

 - Faculty Presence Required: Faculty members must be present in the testing center during the test.

-- Time Requirement: Should your test require custom configuration of the testing center computers, please make an appointment with our technical manager at least one week before the testing event to verify that the setup is correct.
+- Time Requirement: Should your test require a custom configuration of the testing center computers, please make an appointment with our technical manager at least one week before the testing event to verify that the setup is correct.

 - Setup Responsibility: It is the instructor's responsibility to verify that the computer setup is as they require for their testing event.